Nicholas Hamilton (footballer)

-Nicholas Hamilton (born 16 March 1996) is a Jamaican professional footballer who plays as a winger for Jamaican club Harbour View.
+Nicholas Hamilton (born 16 March 1996) is a Jamaican professional footballer who plays as a winger.
+He has previously played for Jamaican clubs Cavalier (two spells), Harbour View and Waterhouse, as well as with Canadian club York United, Scottish club Dundee, and Finnish clubs FF Jaro and Jakobstads BK.
+He has also played for the Jamaica national football team.

 Club career

 Cavalier

 Hamilton began his career with Cavalier SC in the National Premier League in 2014, and played over 100 league games with the side over 6 years, scoring 21 goals, including 10 goals in the 2018-19 season and 5 goals during the 2019-20 before the season's cancellation.
 In 2016–17 in the KSAFA Super League, Hamilton scored three goals an route to an immediate re-promotion to the National Premier League for Cavalier.

-York United
+York United and Dundee loan

 In February 2020, Hamilton signed a multi-year deal with Canadian Premier League side York United (known as York9 until December).
 Due to restrictions put in place due to the COVID-19 pandemic, Hamilton was unable to enter Canada to join the club for the 2020 season.
 In September 2020, Hamilton went on loan to Scottish Championship side Dundee.
 He first had to complete the required 14 day quarantine for travelers form outside of the country due to the pandemic, officially joining the club for training on 12 October, just days before their first league match.
 Hamilton made his debut for Dundee late on in a League Cup game against Cove Rangers, which Dundee would win 3–0.
 He scored his first goal in an exhibition match against Forfar Athletic on 9 December 2020.
 He was recalled from his loan on 1 June 2021.
 On July 10, Hamilton made his York United debut against Pacific FC, subbing on for Diyaeddine Abzi in the 80th minute of a 3-0 defeat.
 In December 2021, York announced they had declined Hamilton's contract option.